 Key findings from the Meeting the Moment report about how educators use instructional materials to teach MLLs include:

-- Whether used during distance or in-person learning, comprehensive instructional materials can paradoxically exacerbate constraints on teachers’ time.
+- Whether used during distance or in-person learning, comprehensive instructional materials can paradoxically worsen constraints on teachers’ time.

 - During distance learning, teachers familiarized themselves and their students with new technology.
 Upon returning to the classroom, providers limited their access to some of it.

-- To increase MLLs’ independence and engagement in their learning, teachers often personally translate instructional materials.
-They long for translations that can serve students at all levels of English language proficiency.
+- Without robust training on using instructional materials to engage MLLs in independent learning, teachers often personally translate – and long for accurate translations of – core and supplemental instructional materials that can serve students at all levels of English language proficiency.

-- Combined practices and techniques can especially, but not exclusively, support MLLs’ literacy and English language development.
+- Combined practices and techniques like sentence frames and other scaffolds can especially, but not exclusively, support MLLs’ literacy and English language development.

-- Educators want instructional materials that are culturally relevant and developmentally appropriate for their MLLs.
+- Educators want instructional materials that are culturally relevant and age- and grade-appropriate for their MLLs.

 California’s educational crises require urgent action by publishers of instructional materials and state policymakers to meet this critical moment for the state’s Multilingual Learners.